Lightnet/baregunjsui/README.md

  * Change Password (Simple)
  * Chat Message (Not yet added)
  * To Do List (Not yet added)
+ * Connect gun peer (partly work)
+ * Disconnect gun peer (partly work)
  * ...

 # Notes:
  * This most simple build.
  * jquery smallest file to helpful script
  * jquery-ui is tricky to setup since they broken in part to reduce file size good for design.
+Since we need few scripts and css to keep it simple.
  *

+# Bugs:
+ * Connect and disconnect button is what doesn't work some condtions.

 # Project Links:
  * https://glitch.com/edit/#!/baregunjsui